-- Was issued on the purchase date of the stock, and - 2) Has OID equal to: - a) The redemption price for the stock, minus - b) The price at which you bought the
+- Was issued on the purchase date of the stock, and - 2.
+Has OID equal to: - a.
+The redemption price for the stock, minus - The price at which you bought the stock.

-Report these amounts as other income on line 21 of Form 1040.
-For information about OID, see Original Issue Discount, earlier.
+Report these amounts as other income on Form 1040, line 21.
+For information about OID, see Original Issue Discount (OID), earlier.